 - Do you garden?
 Give a seedling to grow using one of your own plants.

 - Need a gift idea for your husband?
 Here’s a great one he’s sure to love!

 - Contact a loved one’s friends, family, and co-workers, and ask them to write memories, verses, something they appreciate about that person, etc. Try to compile 365 of them so they have one to open each day for a year.

-- Visit one of the local nursing homes in your area with your children to carol and visit with the residents.
+- Visit one of the local nursing homes in your area with your children to stand out front and carol and drop off cards for the residents.

 - Christmas Sugar Cookie Art – make cookies that are an art project that you can give to others!